Santa Rosa Fire Lawsuit

 Late on Sunday October 8, 2017, a series of wildfires erupted in Northern California, likely due to downed power lines.
 Strong winds and a lack of rain caused these fires to spread quickly through Santa Rosa, Sonoma and Napa Valley, devastating the communities in their path.
 Thousands of families evacuated the area while the governor of California declared a state of emergency.
 Efforts to control these blazes have made some progress, but fires continue to burn throughout the region.
 To date, more than 3,500 homes have been damaged or lost, while at least 40 people have been killed and hundreds more have been injured by the Northern California fires.

 In the devastating aftermath of the fires in Santa Rosa, Sonoma, and Napa Valley, many residents want answers about how these fires started and why they spread so quickly.
-Mary Alexander & Associates is currently investigating whether poorly maintained PG&E equipment is to blame for the wild fires.
+Mary Alexander & Associates has partnered with Mark P. Robinson of Robinson Calcagnie, Inc. to investigate whether poorly maintained PG&E equipment is to blame for the wild fires.
 PG&E is responsible for many of the power lines and transformers in the area; according to many reports, fallen lines may have sparked some or all of the fires.
 If the Northern California fires affected your home and/or loved ones, then contact us today.
 We can investigate your situation and advise you of your legal options.

 UPDATE: Mary Alexander & Associates Files Lawsuits Against PG&E